Last Updated: 8/31/23 | August 31st, 2023

 Death is not the end for the residents of Père Lachaise.
 Their tombs and graves are gawked at every day by hundreds of camera-touting tourists seeking the cemetery’s famous and not-so-famous inhabitants.

-The cemetery was built in 1804 as Paris ran out of room for new graves within its limits and was named after Louis XIV’s confessor, Père François de la Chaise (1624–1709), who lived in a house near the cemetery land.
+The cemetery was built in 1804 as Paris ran out of room for new graves within its limits.
+It was named after Louis XIV’s confessor, Père François de la Chaise (1624–1709), who lived in a house near the cemetery land.

 At the time, the locals considered the cemetery too far from the city.
 Père Lachaise only had 13 graves its first year.
 However, administrators devised a plan and, with great fanfare, transferred the remains of Jean de La Fontaine (fabulist) and Molière (playwright), two of Paris’s most famous artists, to Père Lachaise, hoping that people would want to be buried near France’s famous heroes.

 Though I’d been before, I woke up on a bright beautiful day and headed to the cemetery to show my friends the graves, mausoleums, and sepulchers of the dead.
 While a rainy day may have been more à propos, I welcomed the sun as we lacked an umbrella.

-Humans have always had a fascination with death — we’ve been writing, singing, and pondering about it for ages.
-We dedicate much of our lives to thinking about that eternal question “What comes next?” so it doesn’t surprise me that cemeteries become tourist attractions.
+Humans have always had a fascination with death; we’ve been writing, singing, and pondering about it for ages.
+We dedicate much of our lives to thinking about the eternal question: “What comes next?”
+So, it doesn’t surprise me that cemeteries become tourist attractions.
 (With over 3.5 million visitors each year, Père Lachaise is the most visited cemetery in the world.)

 To me, walking among the dead is both uncomfortable and interesting.